darthdeus/raylib-jai/README.md

 ## Generating Bindings

 To generate the bindings simply run `jai generate.jai`.
+Generating the bindings is not required as the generated bindings are already in this repo.
+That being said since we're tracking Raylib 4.5-dev, which is essentially the master branch, there could be API changes.
+It's a good idea to re-generate the bindings after building Raylib and check `git diff` to see if any API changed.

 ## Examples